invpe/gridshell/Documentation/Tutorials/Join.md

 # What you will need ?
 This tutorial assumes that you have an ESP32 device ready to join the GridShell and that you have Arduino application installed.
+Arduino needs to be able to upload sketches to your ESP32, therefore ensure that this is all working before moving forward.

 # Step 1 - standalone miner code
 You will upload a stand alone miner code, the sketch will contribute to the GridShell, making your device an official Miner on the network.